bioinfolabic/protein_folding_datasets/README.md

-## Path Program Heamap Kabsch RMSD
+## Path Program_Heamap_Kabsch_RMSD
+An analysis was accomplished to observe the spatial differences between the initial and final structures of the folding trajectories using heatmaps.
+For each dataset, all the 1,000 protein structures were compared to each other, at the beginning and the end of the trajectories.
+The comparison of pairs of structures was accomplished with the Kabsch algorithm, normalized between zero and one.
+Then, computed values were the plot in a heatmap.

 ### ▪ dataset_heatmap_kabsch.py:

-Python program that, from the pathways, creates a .npy array from which the initial and final heatmaps will be created.
+This program creates a .npy matrix of spatial differences between the initial and final structures of the folding trajectories.
+Each point of the horizontal and vertical axes of the matrix represents a protein structure at a given point of the trajectory (either initial of final point).
+The higher number, the closer to 1 value it is in the Kabsch scale,  meaning that the structures tend to be more different.
+The opposite holds, meaning similar spatial structures.
 Before run the program, change the following data by the desired input files:
 ```
 number_pathway = 1000                                                 # number of datasets / pathways
 path_pathways = '/home/bruna/teste/13FIBO/'                           # file folder